 The fund will support and bring together scientists, technologists and innovators across different disciplines, sectors and communities to work in parallel and solve problems differently.
 They could be from anywhere in the world – what’s key is their vision and original thinking.

-We’re looking for a CEO and a Chair to lead the Wellcome Leap Fund
+We’re looking for a CEO to lead the Wellcome Leap Fund

-We’re running a global search to find a CEO to lead the Wellcome Leap Fund and a Chair to lead the independent Wellcome Leap Fund Board.
+We’re running a global search to find a CEO to lead the Wellcome Leap Fund.

 The CEO will be a global leader who is mission-focused and has substantial entrepreneurial experience.
 The ideal candidate will have a mixed background and broad networks across scientific, innovation, venture capital and technology sectors.
 We’re looking for someone who will bring: